sybrew/the-seo-framework/readme.txt

 TODO when the "site title" is removed, the "Protected:" or "Private:" prefixes are no longer trimmed on overflow.

+TODO when zooming in on iOS, the touch registration no longer aligns with the tooltip arrow.
+	-> This will probably involve some annoying relative offset vs screen width maths.

 ### 5.0.7

 **For everyone:**